awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 1. Associate the option group with the DB instance\.

-When you add the OEM option for an Oracle 19c, Oracle 18c, or Oracle 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
-So, after you add the OEM option, you don't need to restart your DB instance\.
-As soon as the option group is active, the OEM Database is active\.
-When you add the OEM option for an Oracle 11g DB instance, there is not outage, and you don't need to restart your DB instance\.
+When you add the OEM option for an Oracle 11g DB instance, no outage occurs, so you don't need to restart your DB instance\.
+However, when you add the OEM option for an Oracle 12c, Oracle 18c, or Oracle 19c DB instance, a brief outage occurs while your DB instance is automatically restarted\.

 **To add the OEM option to a DB instance**